 - a.
-Annual growth is determined by multiplying the operable forested acres by the annual growth rate; - b.
-Annual harvest volumes are based on annual growth and reflect the long-term management plans for timber; - Unit net timber revenue is based on the appraisers' analysis of historical timber prices from regional surveys, net timber prices from other private properties in the region, and prices received by Acadian over recent years.
-Modest price appreciation is assumed for the Maine Timberlands (2020 modest price appreciation), and modest price depreciation is assumed for the NB Timberlands (2020 no price appreciation);
+Annual growth is determined by multiplying the timber inventory by the annual growth rate; - b.
+Annual harvest volumes are based on annual growth and reflect the long-term management plans for timber; - c.
+Unit net timber revenue is based on the appraiser's analysis of historical timber prices from regional surveys, net timber prices from other private properties in the region, and prices received by Acadian over recent years.
+Modest price appreciation is assumed for the Maine Timberlands (2021 modest price appreciation), and no price appreciation is assumed for the NB Timberlands (2021 modest price depreciation); - d.
+As the discounted cash flow model uses net timber revenue, specific assumptions of harvesting and delivery costs are not required.
+Net timber revenue is reduced by management costs reflecting the appraiser's understanding of the costs for an investor managing a property of this size, and actual historical costs incurred by Acadian; and - e.
+Cash flow estimates were made for 30 years.
+A terminal value equal to the final year's cash flow divided by the discount rate is added to the final year of the model.